AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_gateway.md

 * `zone` - (Optional) Availability Zone.
 Only available for Azure and Public Subnet Filtering gateway.
 Available for Azure as of provider version R2.17+.
 * `enable_jumbo_frame` - (Optional) Enable jumbo frames for this gateway.
 Default value is true.
 * `tags` - (Optional) Map of tags to assign to the gateway.
 Only available for AWS, AWSGOV and Azure gateway.
 Allowed characters vary by cloud type but always include: letters, spaces, and numbers.
 AWS and AWSGOV allow the following special characters: + - = . _ : / @.
 Azure allows the following special characters: + - = . _ : @.
 Example: {"key1" = "value1", "key2" = "value2"}.
+* `tunnel_detection_time` - (Optional) The IPsec tunnel down detection time for the Gateway in seconds.
+Must be a number in the range [20-600].
+The default value is set by the controller (60 seconds if nothing has been changed). **NOTE: The controller UI has an option to set the tunnel detection time for all gateways.
+To achieve the same functionality in Terraform, use the same TF_VAR to manage the tunnel detection time for all gateways.** Available in provider R2.19+.

 ### Public Subnet Filtering Gateway